PERU LUXURY TOURS

 Lima

-Foodies will delight at the world-class gastronomy in the modern-day capital of Lima.
+Foodies will delight in the world-class gastronomy in the modern-day capital of Lima as they journey through Peru on a private tour.
 With an astounding mix of indigenous, Spanish, and even Asian cultures, as well as access to both the unusual ingredients of the Amazon and fresh seafood from the Pacific Ocean, it’s no surprise Lima is a hot spot in the culinary scene.
 The Spanish influence can also be seen in colonial sites and fascinating museums throughout the city.

 Peruvian Amazon